-Whenever in Paris, I tend to divide my time between the Eastern arrondissements on Rive Droite, and during these trips I easily forget to go to the other side of the Seine river.
+Whenever in Paris, I tend to divide my time between the Eastern arrondissements on Rive Droite, and during these trips I easily forget the other side of the Seine river.
 But the times I cross the bridge, for me there is one wine bar not to be missed.
 In beautiful and chic Saint-Germain-des-Prés, just behind busy Boulevard St-Germain that crouches the 6ème arrondissement, lilliputian La Crèmerie is a place that makes you smile.

 Whether you are up to some Ganevat or natural treasures from the Loire, or classics from Bourgogne, you will surely find something from these shelves.
 The price level of the wines is moderate compared to many St-Germain places peopled by tourists, and the corkage fee is 10 euro if you wish to enjoy the bottle on the spot.

 Also vigneron champagne enthusiasts find nice bottles at La Crèmerie, such as Vouette & Sorbée’s Fidele, Emmanuel Lassaigne‘s Les Vignes de Montgueux, both Initial and V.O. by Anselme Selosse, and organic bubbles (also by glass!) from Eliane Delalot, a fairly new, intriguing champagne estate in the westernmost part of the Marne Valley.